Skip to main content

 Many guests book arrival-day and departure-day half-day trips to maximize their fishing time, with full-day offshore trips on the days in between.
 A typical 4-night stay might look like:

-• Day 3: Rest day, surf, explore, enjoy your catch at dinner
+• Day 3: Rest day, surf, explore, eat your catch at dinner

 Book Your Same-Day Charter

 Send us your flight details and we will build a fishing schedule around your travel.
-No wasted vacation time — start catching fish the moment you arrive in Costa Rica.
+Hit the water the same day you land.

 fishing near liberia airport same day fishing costa rica LIR airport to tamarindo arrival day fishing charter liberia airport fishing charter tamarindo airport transfer fishing